FanuelNyoni/FanuelNyoni/README.md

 - 👋 Hi, I’m Fanuel Nyoni
+- 🎓 I'm a University of Cape Town graduate with a B.Sc in Chemistry and Biochemistry
-- 👀 I’m interested in Games/Software development
+- 👀 I’m interested in Web, Games & Software development
-- 🌱 I’m a self taught developer, currently working on my own portfolio projects in web development
+- 🌱 I’m a self taught developer, currently working on my own portfolio projects in web development.
 - 💞️ I’m looking to collaborate on any projets involving web or software development.
 - 📫 How to reach me Fancyee10@gmail.com